-Natural indigo is anti-bacterial and anti-microbial, the way that it binds and reacts to the fabric creates a shield which is also able to block out bacteria and microbes naturally.
-It also has natural UV-protection.
-Additionally, many think that indigo is cooling, this might be because the UV protection as well as the colour being cooling and calming.
+Natural indigo is anti-bacterial and anti-microbial, the way that it binds and reacts to the fabric creates a shield that is also able to block out bacteria and microbes naturally.
+It also has natural UV protection.
+Additionally, many think that indigo is cooling, this might be because of the UV protection as well as the colour being cooling and calming.

 Pink-flowered true indigo plant, Indigofera Tinctoria.
 Handcoloured copperplate engraving of a botanical illustration by J. Schaly from G. T. Wilhelm's "Unterhaltungen aus der Naturschischte" (Encyclopedia of Natural History).
 Vienna, 1817.

-Mud is filtered through a muslin cloth creating a smooth dye liquid.
-The dye is massaged in the garment evenly and then hung out in the sun to dry.
-Once dry , it is dipped again in the mud-dye.
-This process is repeated until the desired shade of orange is reached.
+ud is filtered through a muslin cloth, creating a smooth dye liquid.
+The dye is massaged in the garment evenly and then hung in the sun to dry.
+Once dry, it is dipped again in the mud dye.
+Repeat this process until the desired shade of orange is reached.
 The garment is then taken to the creek to be rinsed with the natural current helping wash away the mud.

 PRADU BARK DYE

 Pradu is a colour we have been working with for some time since Khun Mae Sa-ard of Baan Dong Siew showed us the warm colour.
-Pradu (Pterocarpus macrocarpus) is a rosewood tree and the outer bark is sliced off to make an all natural plant dye but soaking the bark in water overnight.
-It is believed that to get the most vivid colour, it is best to go when the sun is high up in the sky and before you remove the bark it is important to ask the tree for permission and ask her to give you a beautiful colour.
+Pradu (Pterocarpus macrocarpus) is a rosewood tree.
+The outer bark is sliced off to make an all-natural plant dye but soaking the bark in water overnight.
+It is believed that to get the most vivid colour, it is best to go when the sun is high up in the sky, and before you remove the bark it is important to ask the tree for permission and ask her to give you a beautiful colour.